tilo/deploy_rails_as_rpm/README.md

 Advantages of deploying a Rails app via RPM include:

  * use Linux's native and robust deployment mechanism to deploy your Rails app
+ * RPMs already include pre- and post- installation scripts which we can leverage for automation around house-keeping tasks, and for restarting our Unicorns.
  * your Rails App RPM can require any necessary system libraries if your Gems need them (never again get stuck by a missing library.so file during deployment)
  * during deployment: